amirharati/deepgarm-proxy/README.md

 # Deepgram WebSocket Proxy

-A WebSocket proxy server that enables real-time speech-to-text transcription using Deepgram's API.
-This application includes a production-ready server component with Firebase authentication and credit management, plus a testing client interface for audio recording and transcription.
+A WebSocket proxy server that enables real-time speech-to-text transcription using [Deepgram's API[(https://deepgram.com/).
+This solution combines a production-grade server with Firebase authentication and credit management, alongside a testing client interface for audio recording and transcription.
+I have implemented this proxy in several projects, including [AI Study Buddy](https://www.idealabs.ai/products/ai-study-buddy).

+**Note**: This documentation and codebase were developed with AI/LLM assistance.

 ## Features